chocodelate/game-programming-patterns-fr/book/architecture-performance-and-games.markdown

 [ob]## What is Software Architecture?[oe]

-## Qu'est qu'une architecture logiciel ?
+## Qu'est qu'une architecture logicielle ?

 [ob]<span name="O_won't">If</span> you read this book cover to cover, you won't come away knowing the linear algebra behind 3D graphics or the calculus behind game